waveyboym/COS-214-Project/README.md

 ### Building from the command line with windows OS
 1. Download and install <a href="https://cmake.org/download/#latest">cmake</a>
 2. Clone this repo
-3. //todo: add more details
+3. Go to the <a href="https://github.com/waveyboym/COS-214-Project/tree/main/Source%20Files">Source Files</a> directory of this repo on your local machine and open a new terminal there
+4. Run ```cmake -S . -B build```
+5. Run ```cmake --build build```
+6. Run ```cd build && ctest```
+7. If any build files are generated on your local machine, please do not commit them; add those files to the <a href="https://github.com/waveyboym/COS-214-Project/blob/main/Source%20Files/.gitignore">gitignore</a> file in the <a href="https://github.com/waveyboym/COS-214-Project/tree/main/Source%20Files">Source Files</a> directory.
-4. For a more detailed tutorial on cmake, follow this <a href="https://cmake.org/cmake/help/latest/guide/tutorial/index.html">link</a>
+8. For a more detailed tutorial on cmake, follow this <a href="https://cmake.org/cmake/help/latest/guide/tutorial/index.html">link</a>

 ### Building from the command line with a Unix-like OS
 1. Open a new terminal